consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/index.md

 >Some universities or colleges have laser cutting machinery for their classes, you could buy the whole acrylic plank and ask to borrow some time with the machine.

-So, to ask the local store how much the work will be, **take the CAD file and send it to the store as it is**, they'll know what to do with it and will tell you how much it is.
+So, to ask the local store how much the work will be, **take the CAD file and send it to the store as it is**, they'll know what to do with it and they'll tell you how much it is.
+If they need another type of file then it's up to you (or you can ask in the discord server)

 **The different parts**

 For this we'll have 2 different thickness.

-The turntable disc, the turntable support place and the keyboard support plate are all 5mm thick and clear acrylic (so you can put your original artwork below).
+The turntable disc, the turntable support base and the keyboard support base are all 5mm thick and made out of clear acrylic (so you can put your original artwork below).

 And the top and side plates that cover the box are all 3mm thick black acrylic (you can also try other colors, is up to you.
-White might look good too!)
+White might look good too!
+Check out the Gallery at the bottom of the page.)

 This is all the stuff you'll need.